huhx0015/ShortcutNow/README.md

 ## Description

 A simple Android application that creates a customized homescreen shortcut that launches Google Maps in navigation mode.
-The shortcut bypasses many steps of having to manually set and start Google Navigation mode.
+These customized shortcuts bypasses many steps of having to manually set and start Google Navigation mode.